Skip to content

 What is Injection Lipolysis – Fat Dissolving Injection

 Many people suffer from stubborn fat deposits that cannot be eliminated despite regular exercise and a healthy diet.
 Since the distribution of fat deposits is genetically determined, one cannot always choose where to lose weight.
 Such small localized fat accumulations can be permanently eliminated with the so-called fat dissolving injection.
 The active ingredient phosphatidylcholine, also known as PPC, (a lecithin from soybeans) is injected into the fatty tissue using very fine needles.
 This medication was originally developed to treat fat embolisms.
 The substance causes a dissolution of fat cells, and the released fats are transported to the liver and metabolized there.
+The fat cells destroyed by the fat-away injection do not regenerate in this area.

 What is the Fat Dissolving Injection Suitable For